sijal001/3D-House-Project/README.md

 # Directory

-* ***3D Image***
+* ***3D Image:***
  This directory contains all 3d image of the location that ever searched.

-* ***DTM***
+* ***DTM:***
  This directory should contains all the '.tif' files downloaded from [DTM](http://www.geopunt.be/download?container=dhm-vlaanderen-ii-dtm-raster-1m&title=Digitaal%20Hoogtemodel%20Vlaanderen%20II,%20DTM,%20raster,%201m)

-* ***DSM***
+* ***DSM:***
  This directory should contains all the '.tif' files downloaded from [DSM](http://www.geopunt.be/download?container=dhm-vlaanderen-ii-dsm-raster-1m&title=Digitaal%20Hoogtemodel%20Vlaanderen%20II,%20DSM,%20raster,%201m)

-* ***search address data***
+* ***search address data:***
  This directory contains the '.tif' files of dsm, dtm and canopy height model of all search location.

 ---